Dear Positivity Geniuses:

-One of the most surprising things I've learned this year is that it takes 10 years and a billion dollars to get a new therapy to a patient’s bedside!
-I chose to support medical science directly and chose the Van Andel Institute (VAI).
-VAI is in my grandma Genie's hometown and scientists at VAI seek to put an end to the many diseases we all fight such as cancer, diabetes, heart disease, Alzheimer’s and to several neurodegenerative diseases such as Parkinson’s.
+It takes 10 years and a billion dollars to get a new therapy to a patient’s bedside!
+Every dollar donated to VAI goes directly to putting an end to the diseases we such as cancer, diabetes, heart disease, Alzheimer’s, Parkinson’s and many more.

 Every single dollar raised will go directly to biomedical research fighting disease